Thor110/Expanded-Galaxy-Port/README.md

 ## Repository folder and file structure
 # Folders
+changes - contains the components of the changes.ini files.

 Expanded Galaxy Port Installer - the port installer folder containing the source folder and tslpatchdata folder as well as HoloPatcher.

 future - future stuff to work on.